madejackson/MillControl/subPages/demoSetup.md

-This describes how to set up the demo.
+This describes how to set up the demo without the scale

 It will looke like this: